BIKASH1002/KartGenius/README.md

 ## Overview

 KartGenius is a web-based shopping assistant built with Flask.
 It refines user queries and fetches product data from SerpAPI, displaying a clear, side-by-side comparison table using Pandas.
-Originally developed as a guided project from IBM’s Cognitive Class, KartGenius has been enhanced with two custom features—favourites and recent searches—to provide a more engaging, interactive experience.
+Originally developed as a guided project from IBM’s Cognitive Class, KartGenius has been enhanced with custom features like favourites, recent searches and product image view to provide a more engaging, interactive experience.
 This project simplifies the process of comparing products, saving users both time and effort.